 The most relevant mineral processing and recovery information is derived from the results of the modern operations at the San Martin mine that began in 1993.
 Processing was done by crushing, grinding, and tank leaching with cyanide, followed by precipitation with zinc dust and in-house smelting of the precipitate to produce silver-gold doré.
-Records show that from 1993 through 2017, the mill processed over 6.3 million tonnes of ore with average head grades of 2.96 grams Au/tonne and 43 grams Ag/tonne.
-During this 17-year period, the mill recovered, on average, 82.2% of the contained gold and 55.5% of the contained silver.
+Records show that from 1993 through 2018, the mill processed over 6.77 million tonnes of ore with average head grades of 2.88 g Au/tonne and 43 g Ag/tonne.
+During this 27-year period, the mill recovered, on average, 82.1% of the contained gold and 55.5% of the contained silver.